Alfred de Montesquiou: Biography

 Born in 1978 in Paris, Alfred de Montesquiou is a graduate in international relations from Sciences Po, and in journalism from the Columbia Journalism School in New York.

+He is a grandson of François Lefebvre de Laboulaye, French ambassador to the US and descendant of Edouard de Laboulaye who launched the movement for the French people to offer the Statue of Liberty to the United States.

-He was a foreign correspondent and war correspondent for the Associated Press news agency from 2004 till 2010 first in Haiti then in the Middle-East, Afghanistan and North Africa.
-In 2010, he became a senior international correspondent for the French magazine Paris Match, and was awarded the 2012 Albert Londres prize for his coverage of the civil war in Libya.
+Alfred de Montesquiou was a foreign correspondent and war correspondent for the Associated Press news agency from 2004 till 2010 first in Haiti then in Sudan, where he was among the only permanently-based journalists to extensively cover the Darfur Genocide.
+He subsequently covered the wars in Lebanon, Iraq and Afghanistan and became an AP bureau chief in North Africa.
+In 2010, he transferred to the French news magazine Paris Match as a senior international correspondent.
+He covered the Arab Springs and the war Syria, and was awarded the 2012 Albert Londres prize for his coverage of the civil war in Libya.
 In 2013 he received the Interallie Nouveau Cercle literary prize for his essay on the Middle-East "Oumma".
-In 2015 he was the laureate of the French Press Editors' Association for his investigative work on the crash of the MH17 flight in the Ukraine.
+In 2015 he was the laureate of the French Press Editors' Association for his investigative work on the war in Donbas between Ukraine and Russia.

 As a documentary director and author, he has travelled across Asia along the Silk Road in the footsteps of Marco Polo for a 15 episode series for ARTE, and Amazon Prime.

 He conducted a 5 part series across South America, also for Arte.

 He has directed several prime time documentaries for French public TV channels France 2 and France 5 on subjects ranging from terrorism investigations to ecology.

 He runs the film production company Dreamtime Films.

-Alfred is a member of the Montesquiou family, and as the eldest son of Jean de Montesquiou d’Artagnan is heir apparent to the count d’Artagnan title, stemming from the marshal d’Artagnan.
+His documentary "Lebanon, in the heart of chaos" won the Laurier d'Or 2022 TV award for beast feature documentary.